 The church was consecrated by Bishop McGuinness in 1986, at the time of its silver jubilee.
 The parish is now served from Kirkby in Ashfield (qv).

-St Joseph’s is a large church in the modern Romanesque style, occupying a prominent position in the townscape of Sutton.
+St Joseph’s is a large church in modern Romanesque style, occupying a prominent position in the townscape of Sutton.
 The architects took full advantage of the sloping, raised site, both practically (to provide a hall beneath the church) and architecturally.
-The church is built of straw coloured brick over a dark red brick plinth, with stone dressings and a green pantile roof.
-It consists of nave and aisles under a continuous roof, narrower west front incorporating a narthex and flanked by single storey flat roofed structures and an eastern projection for the high altar.
-The church is raised over a lower parish hall, and at the junction of the nave and sanctuary on the south side (facing towards Forest Street) is a 71 ft high campanile with an arcaded belfry stage and pyramidal roof.
-Round arched windows with rectangular quarries and Cathedral glass.
-The west front has no window openings, only a wide arched entrance with red brick surround, with a large inset cross above (photo bottom right).
-There is a further entrance in the flat roofed single storey structure to the right, with a stone carving of St Joseph by Jonah Jones (who worked with E. Bower Norris on Ratcliffe College chapel, built at the same time) placed in front of the window.
+The church is built of straw-coloured brick over a dark red brick plinth, with stone dressings and a green pantile roof.
+It consists of nave and aisles under a continuous roof, narrower west front incorporating a narthex and flanked by single-storey flat-roofed structures and an eastern projection for the high altar.
+The church is raised over a lower parish hall, and at the junction of the nave and sanctuary on the south side (facing towards Forest Street) is a 71 ft campanile with an arcaded belfry stage and pyramidal roof.
+Round-arched windows with rectangular quarries and Cathedral glass.
+The west front has no window openings, only a wide arched entrance with red brick surround, with a large inset cross above.
+There is a further entrance in the flat-roofed single storey structure to the right, with a stone carving of St Joseph by Jonah Jones (who worked with E. Bower Norris on Ratcliffe College chapel, built at the same time) placed in front of the window.

 Original Date: 1959